SovereignCloudStack/gx-credential-generator/README.md

 GX Credential generator is configured by `config.yaml`.
 The configuration
 includes:

-- Mandatory: Default values for mandatory attributes
+- Values for mandatory attributes of Gaia-X Ontology
-- Optional: Values for optional attributes
+- Cryptographical material to sign Gaia-X Credentials and Verifiable Presentations
-- Optional: Wallets
+- Decentralized Identifier ([DID](https://www.w3.org/TR/did-core/)) for CPS and service offering

 ### Mandatory Attributes